About Your Meter

 Q: What is a smart meter and how is it different than the meter I have today?

 A: Your upgraded meter, also referred to as smart meter or Advanced Metering Infrastructure (AMI) meter, has state-of-the-art capabilities that will, in the future, allow you to have more control over and visibility into your energy usage.
+For example, we will be able to start or transfer service remotely, we can respond to outages more quickly, and we can provide you with real-time information about your energy use so you can be more efficient and save money.

 Q: Will the upgraded meter impact my service?